alanrtao/tflint-ruleset-security-smells/README.md

     -   Specific rules within the plugin (see [`/rules`](/rules) or alternatively [main.go](main.go)) can be enabled or disabled manually
 -   `tflint`
     > For more information refer to [Terraform documentation](https://github.com/terraform-linters/tflint#getting-started)
+  - `--no-color` makes the output compatible to plain textlogs such as in Jenkins

 ## Rules

--   No hardcoded secret: `variable` files with password-like names should not have default values set
+- No Hardcoded Secret: `variable` files with password-like names should not have default values set
--   Password strength rule:
+- Password Strength:
   - Any expression containing password-like elements should evaluate to a string that:
     - Is at least 8 characters long
     - Contains capital & lower alphabet, digits, and special characters
-        -   Is IP Address '0.0.0.0'
+- Invalid IP Address Binding: checks whether IP Address is '0.0.0.0'
-- checks whether URLs use HTTP without TLS (i.e., not HTTPS)
+- HTTP without TLS: checks whether URLs use HTTP without TLS (i.e., not HTTPS)